Revealing a Potential Cause of Alzheimer’s Disease

 What Triggers Alzheimer’s?

 A joint team of Russian and British researchers at several institutions has uncovered a new function that may cause Alzheimer’s.
-Scientists have long believed amyloid fragments, a type of protein that bind and build up in the brain, cause the disease.
+Scientists have long believed amyloid fragments, a type of protein that binds and builds up in the brain, cause the disease.
 These clumps, called amyloid plaque, grow rapidly either because of something wrong with the proteins or a problem with the natural process that’s supposed to remove them.

-The plaque builds up in the brain and damages the nerves that causes loss of brain function.
+The plaque builds up in the brain and damages the nerves, which causes loss of brain function.
 The new study suggests this improper buildup is caused by the ways these protein fragments interact and bind with zinc ions that are found naturally in the body.
 They identified two types of amyloid proteins with specific characteristics that, when bonded with zinc ions, built up quickly and were unable to be removed by the body’s natural cleanup mechanism.

 If your loved one has been diagnosed with Alzheimer’s, help is just a phone call away.
 The type of home care Reston seniors need can vary.
-Some need assistance a few hours a day, while others require more extensive around-the-clock assistance.
+Some need assistance for a few hours a day, while others require more extensive, around-the-clock assistance.
 At Assisting Hands Home Care, we tailor our care plans based on each senior’s individual care needs, and the plans can be adjusted at any time.

 What Are the Implications for Seniors?